 The following information was provided by Insurance.com:

-Leading auto insurance agency announces list of top foods that cause car accidents and ultimately higher car insurance premiums
+Leading auto insurance agency announces list of top foods that cause car accidents and ultimately higher car insurance premiums.
+If you get involved in a car accident and suffered an injury, check over here and get a free consultation at QC Kinetix.

 Drivers who eat while driving run the risk of paying more for car insurance.
 It’s a fact, although it’s not officially one of the questions on an application for auto insurance.